 Rejection Affection: Even though Lisa is extremely vocal in her lack of interest in Screech, he obliviously insists they are meant to be.

 Slater's sister J.B. returns from boarding school in Europe where she's apparently known by the main cast since Slater transferred in grade 9.

 Revolving Door Casting By the time The New Class ended, Belding was the only one to be there from day one.
 Granted, high school is four years, but many of the characters that left were never stated to be seniors, so they were either Put on a Bus or BrotherChucked.

-Recycled Set: The hallway/locker area set,originally built for the show's first incarnation as Good Morning, Miss Bliss, never got destroyed, and has been reused in many high-school based shows.
-It is currently being used as the school set for iCarly, and Victoriousm after That's So Raven used it before.
+Recycled Set: The hallway/locker area set, originally built for the show's first incarnation as Good Morning, Miss Bliss, never got destroyed, and has been reused in many high school based shows.
+It is currently being used as the school set for iCarly, and Victorious after That's So Raven used it before.

 Screaming Birth: Mrs. Belding gives birth trapped in an elevator with Zack and Tori.

-Sexy Mentor: OK, the show clearly loved this trope.
+Sexy Mentor: The show clearly loved this.
 Here are some examples: